oxsecurity/megalinter/README.md

 You can implement your own descriptors and load them as plugins during MegaLinter runtime

+- Descriptor format is exactly the same than [MegaLinter embedded ones](https://github.com/megalinter/megalinter/tree/main/megalinter/descriptors) ([see json schema documentation](https://megalinter.github.io/json-schemas/descriptor.html))
 - Plugins descriptor files must be named **\*\*.megalinter-descriptor.yml** and respect [MegaLinter Json Schema](https://github.com/megalinter/megalinter/blob/main/megalinter/descriptors/schemas/megalinter-descriptor.jsonschema.json)
-- Descriptor format is exactly the same than [MegaLinter embedded ones](https://github.com/megalinter/megalinter/tree/main/megalinter/descriptors) ([see json schema documentation](https://megalinter.github.io/json-schemas/descriptor.html))
 - Plugins must be hosted in a url containing **\*\*/mega-linter-plugin-\*\*/**
+- File URLs must conform to the same directory and file naming criteria as defined above.

 #### Limitations

 - For now, the only `install` attributes managed are `dockerfile` instructions starting by `RUN`

 <!-- plugins-section-end -->

 <!-- articles-section-start -->